Aquatic Elf

 1) To an extent that even she isn’t fully aware of, Tsia hasn’t quite gotten over the fact that she’s not a full mage, partly by inclination and partly by unintended social pressure: she’s just a hanger-on to folks like the true nobility, so why would she think she has it in her to do real magic?
 This is not a helpful attitude, and it might lead her to some messy experiments.

 2) Something she definitely isn’t aware of is that her liege Belenis is carrying a torch for her, having seen her at her worst as well as her best and not been put off.
 That said, Belenis hasn’t quite worked out how to approach courting her vassal while making sure that there isn’t even the faintest fear of the abuse of power.
-As matters turned out, opportunities came up to effectively release Tsia from her duties for the foreseeable as she gallivants across the Arcadian, but eventually, once more regular communication with the old country might be established… (Cue some angst, not least because ilverani seem really not keen on relationships with outsiders, and Tsia is very far from home, possibly for years.)
+As matters turned out, opportunities came up to effectively release Tsia from her duties for the foreseeable as she gallivants beyond the Icerime Peaks and Hills of Nomen, but eventually, once things settle down and they resume more regular correspondence… (Cue some angst, not least because ilverani seem really not keen on relationships with outsiders, and Tsia is very far from home, possibly for years.)

 Quirks: